 We would like to point to their efforts at poverty reduction in the area of immunization.
 (See: https://www.povertyactionlab.org/evaluation/improving-immunization-rates-through-regular-camps-and-incentives-india ) Immunization from diseases is one of the cheapest and most effective anti-poverty approaches to helping the poor, as diseases punish the poor for their economic standing more than anything can, and to have a sick child in a family depletes whatever else the poor may have, preventing a move out of extreme poverty.

 The Dengvaxi scandal has set back immunization efforts not only in the Philippines, but globally, feeding the anti-immunization movements with more energy than fraudulent data or pseudo-science has done.
 There is no need to discuss medical equipment placed in remote areas where there are no doctors who can use them, as that seems more obvious in the waste of resources.
 The immunization issue, or the Dengvaxia scandal, has focused largely on how dengue has come back to us in its seasonal surges with incredible vengeance, but that polio, that has largely disappeared, is back.
-But what this has not told us is the stories and data that will show, the misallocation of resources did not just hurt the poor with diseases, which endangers the whole global community (many countries are now starting to require proof of polio shots), but that those who are poor have become poorer, not only because of the sickness that has come to haunt the homes of countless families, but that it has also made the delivery of vaccines more expensive, with the need to do expensive campaigns to reverse the misconceptions about vaccines, but that the low uptake makes the distribution higher in cost as deliveries, as has been pointed out by this year’s Noble laureates in economics.
+But what is not told to us are the stories and data that will show, the misallocation of resources did not just hurt the poor with diseases, which endangers the whole global community (many countries are now starting to require proof of polio shots), but that those who are poor have become poorer, not only because of the sickness that has come to haunt the homes of countless families, the delivery of vaccines has become more expensive, with the need to allocate resources for campaigns to reverse the misconceptions about vaccines.
+The the low uptake makes the distribution higher in cost as well, as has been pointed out by this year’s Noble laureates in economics.
 (See: https://www.flipscience.ph/health/dengvaxia-scare-philippines-i/ )

-It is a good reminder for those of us in health care, technical, policy, business, logistics part of this incredibly complex industry, because it is an industry; and we are all chasing numbers, and more than anyone, multinational behemoths constantly pushing for quotas not annually, but quarterly (every three months).The technological advances in medical equipment and wonderful new breakthrough drugs are not in question: it is the chase for numbers that have made the poor so much poorer.
+It is a good reminder for those of us in health care, its many moving parts: technical, policy, business, politics, logistics part of this incredibly complex industry, because it is an industry: we are all chasing numbers, and multinational behemoths constantly pushing for quotas not annually, but quarterly (every three months) must be re-calibrated.The technological advances in medical equipment and wonderful new breakthrough drugs are not in question: it is our chase for numbers that have made the poor so much poorer, and no one wants to talk about this.

 We came to the startup movement through Steve Blank: he really has it canned, this how to build a business from nothing.
 It is almost like it is too easy, except he does tell you, whatever else you do, starting a business to scale will probably be the hardest endeavour you can ever do, and by the way, coming from a dysfunctional family helps if you are going to be a founder.
 In fact in a panel discussion at the 2018 Lean Startup Conference in Las Vegas, Eric Ries the author of the bestseller The Lean Startup expressed his wish that if he could do it all over again, he would have not made it sound too easy, which has become an entry point of criticism for the book in recent years, especially now that corporate America is trying to implement and learn from Ries and his team.